KABUKI GLOSSARY (A~C)

 Bishû

-Old province on the inland sea side of western Japan, which grosso modo corresponds to the Eastern part of the Hiroshima prefecture [more details].
-It was also called Bingo.
+Old province on the inland sea side of western Japan, which grosso modo corresponded to the Eastern part of the prefecture of Hiroshima.
+It was also called Bingo [more details].

 In Japanese: 備州